AMyburgh-za/Phase-1-Individual-Client-CRM/README.md

 # Case Study: Phase 1 - Foundational CRM for Individual Clients

 This project represents the first phase of a larger strategic operational transformation.
 It serves as a real-world case study in building a foundational CRM system from scratch for a boutique financial strategy firm.
-This project is also intended to serve as the capstone for the Google Project Management Professional Certificate.

 ---